 As many long-term readers of kenshi 24/7 know, I’m in a super rare kendo position here in Japan.
 This is something that I am keenly aware of myself, and am extremely thankful for.
 Because of this, I get a lot of people emailing/messaging me asking various questions.
-Some questions easy answered, while others take some research.
+Some questions are easily answered, while others take some research.
 One common enquiry I get is about teaching beginners, specifically how I approach it, what type of exercises I do, and how long it takes.
 I’ve also had people asking for advice about starting up kids and university level clubs.

 As teaching is something I am quite experienced in, I give advice as best I can, but always with an important caveat: teaching and rearing beginner kenshi in a Japanese high school environment is quite different to the situations they are in.